sivanmarom/portfolio-project/README.md

 - SEO‑friendly project pages with tags & highlights
 - Clean data model for projects (title, slug, tags, highlights, status)
 - Ready for deployment on Render/any Docker‑friendly host
+-	🔢 Visitor Tracking – Counts and stores site visits in the backend database
+-	📩 Contact Form Storage – Sends messages via EmailJS and stores them securely in the backend database for later viewing

 ---